-More than 6 million Americans have had at least one gout attack, according to the Arthritis Foundation.
-Gout is a type of arthritis you get when your body either makes too much uric acid, or doesn’t release enough of it in the urine.
-Uric acid is a waste product that is produced when your body breaks down substances called purines.
-Purines are found naturally in your body, as well as in food.
+According to the Arthritis Foundation, about 8 million Americans have had at least one gout attack.
+Gout is a type of arthritis caused by a buildup of uric acid in your blood.
+This buildup can happen when your body makes too much uric acid or doesn’t excrete enough of it in your urine.
+Uric acid is a waste product that your body produces when it breaks down substances called purines, which are found naturally in your body and in your food.

-Over time, uric acid builds up so much in the blood that it starts to deposit in the joints.
-These prickly crystals cause very intense pain, swelling, warmth, and tenderness in the joints.
-Gout attacks can be very uncomfortable, but the pain should subside within three to 10 days, even if you don’t get treated.
-Gout attacks can come several months, or even years, apart.
+Gout attacks can be very uncomfortable, though the pain of a gout attack should subside within three to 10 days, even if it goes untreated.
+Gout attacks can happen several months, or even years, apart.

-Over time, the constant buildup of uric acid can wear away at the joints.
+Chronic gout can develop when you’ve had high levels of uric acid in your blood for years.
+Over time, the constant buildup of uric acid can wear away at your joints.
 This damage occurs very slowly.
-Sometimes, it can take 10 years for the joints to become seriously affected.
-Because the kidneys remove uric acid from the body, the buildup can damage them as well.
-Seeing your doctor and getting treated for gout can prevent it from worsening and leaving the joints permanently damaged.
+It may take up to 10 years for your joints to become seriously affected.
+Because your kidneys remove uric acid from your body, they can also become damaged.

 Being overweight can make your gout worse.
-Losing weight slowly over time is an effective way to lower the amount of uric acid in your blood.
-A good weight-loss strategy is to eat a sensible diet, which is high in fruits and vegetables and low in saturated and trans fats.
-Regular exercise can help you lose weight and keep your joints mobile.
+Losing weight slowly over time is an effective way to lower the amount of uric acid in your blood and help relieve gout.
+A good weight-loss strategy is to eat a sensible diet that is high in fruits and vegetables and low in saturated and trans fats.
+Regular exercise can also help you lose weight and keep your joints mobile.